 Maintaining people’s health and well-being is one of our core corporate responsibilities, and of paramount importance to Cairn.
-This is the basis of everything we do.

 Our staff well-being approach also includes:

-- health and well-being awareness initiatives such as ‘Lunch and Learn’ sessions; and
+- health and well-being awareness initiatives such as ‘lunch and learn’ sessions; and